 In January 2017, our US subsidiary, WNS North America Inc., obtained a term loan facility for \$34.0 million from BNP Paribas, Hong Kong.
 The proceeds from this loan facility were used to finance our acquisition of Denali.
 The loan bears interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 1.27% per annum.
 In connection with the term loan, we have entered into an interest rate swap with a bank to swap the variable portion of the interest based on three-month US dollar LIBOR to a fixed rate of 1.5610%.
 WNS North America Inc.'s obligations under the term loan are guaranteed by WNS.
-The term loan is secured by a pledge of shares of Denali held by WNS North America Inc. and security over the assets of WNS North America Inc. The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
+The term loan is secured by a pledge of shares of Denali held by WNS North America Inc. and security over the assets of WNS North America Inc. The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in January 2020 and the principal is repayable in six semi-annual installments.
-The first five repayment installments are \$5.7 million each and on January 21, 2020, we repaid the final installment of \$5.8 million.
+The first five repayment installments are \$5.7 million each and the sixth and final repayment installment is \$5.8 million.
+On July 20, 2017, January 22, 2018, July 20, 2018, January 22, 2019, and July 22, 2019 we made scheduled repayments of \$5.7 million each and on January 21, 2020, we repaid the final installment of \$5.8 million.
 As a result of our repayment of the final installment, WNS North America Inc. has received a discharge letter from BNP Paribas, Hong Kong releasing the pledged securities.

 In March 2017, our Mauritius subsidiary, WNS (Mauritius) Limited, obtained a term loan facility for \$84.0 million from HSBC Bank (Mauritius) Ltd. and Standard Chartered Bank, UK.
 The proceeds from this loan facility were used to finance our acquisition of HealthHelp.
 The loan bears interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 0.95% per annum.
 In connection with the term loan, we have entered into interest rate swaps with banks to swap the variable portion of the interest based on the three-month US dollar LIBOR to a fixed rate of 1.9635%.
 WNS (Mauritius) Limited's obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
 The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in March 2022 and the principal is repayable in ten semiannual installments of \$8.4 million each.
-On September 14, 2017, March 14, 2018, September 16, 2019, March 16, 2020, September 14, 2020 and March 15, 2021, we made scheduled repayments of \$8.4 million each.
+On September 14, 2017, March 14, 2018, September 17, 2018, March 14, 2019, September 16, 2019, March 16, 2020, September 14, 2020 and March 15, 2021, we made scheduled repayments of \$8.4 million each.
 As at March 31, 2021, \$16.8 million was outstanding under this loan facility.
 At this point in time, we do not foresee any challenges on account of COVID-19 in complying with these covenants and servicing our debt obligations.